 - The scholarships will be awarded based on a mix of a writing sample, demonstrated dedication to writing, and financial need.

-- Notification of scholarship awards will be announced in early August.
+- Notification of scholarship awards will be announced by August.

 - Questions: email@example.com